I am a research scientist in machine learning at Snap Research.

 In my early years I also conducted research on computer vision and computer graphics.
 Click to see the details

-View more details in my CV:
+View more details in my CV and research statement:

 Urbana, IL, 61801